nordeck/bullseye-lxc-jitsi/docs/direct-incoming-call.md

 systemctl disable sip-ephemeral-container.service
 ```

-#### Create a static SIP container
+#### Create a static video-sip-gateway container

-Create a static SIP container by cloning it from `nordeck-sip-template`.
+Create a static video-sip-gateway container by cloning it from
+`nordeck-sip-template`.

 ```bash
 lxc-copy -n nordeck-sip-template -N nordeck-sip-1